By the ChromaPrint AI Team

 Who Should Look Elsewhere

 • Users who need SVG or vector output.
 ChromaPrint delivers raster PNG/PDF.
-If you need a scalable vector for large-format printing or laser cutting, you will need to vectorize the output in a separate tool (Inkscape, Adobe Illustrator live trace).
+If you need a scalable vector for large-format printing or laser cutting, you will need to vectorize the output in Inkscape (free) or Adobe Illustrator.

 • Users who need manual control over lines.
 The AI generates a single output per style.
 There is no brush tool, eraser, or line editing interface.
 If you need to modify specific lines in the output, you will need to take the downloaded file into a raster editor.